 Taking the leap from high school to college is huge.
 It’s not that the safety net shrinks in college, but you might have to work harder to get the support you deserve.
 The minute you enter college you have to be your own self-advocate in ways your high school was required to do for you.
 You are also now required to disclose your disability if you want to receive the services that will, in most cases, make your life much easier.
 Unfortunately, as a result of the stigmas attached to having a disability, many students forgo the process of disclosure and do not receive the accommodations they need to be successful.
 Sadly, it is only one out of 20 students that actually disclose their disability status in college, for fear of being ostracized.
 Ultimately, they are the ones that miss out on all of the resources that can make their collegiate experience so much easier and in many cases possible.

 Many times students want to start over, and put their disability behind them when entering college and don’t disclose until they are bogged down with learning barriers.
-Generally, they drop out, or they disclose and begin receiving services their second year.
+Generally, they drop out, or they don’t disclose and begin receiving services until their second year.
 In this case, students often struggle to finish their undergraduate degree in under six years.
 This is why we recommend going through the process to get your needs met before even stepping foot on campus.
 We hope this guide will make your academic experience a little easier and that you pick a school that you know ultimately has your back.
-Some are better than others when it comes to accommodating students with disabilities.
-There is a lot here, so take your time.
-Feel free to get a snack and take breaks.

 How Disabilities are Legally Defined